jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 * ~2:25 Why did Randal's previous employer have a large (1000s) Red Hat system deployed?
 * ~3:40 What is the short story about how Centos came about?
 * ~4:58 Who is the largest commercial Enterprise Linux?
 * ~7:17 How do the two projects relate to each other?
-How do they relate to each other from the RedHat point of view?
+How do they relate to each other from the Red Hat point of view?
-* ~8:10 Who from RedHat is not happy with Centos?
+* ~8:10 Who from Red Hat is not happy with Centos?
-* ~10:25 How do Centos users differ from RedHat's paying customers?
+* ~10:25 How do Centos users differ from Red Hat's paying customers?
 * ~19:00.
 How does the RHEL environment work vs Fedora environment?
-(RedHat Enterprise Linux)
+(Red Hat Enterprise Linux)
 * ~22:55 Since Centos is using the RHEL code base how long does Centos lag behind the RHEL codebase when a new release is issued?
 * ~24:24 How does Centos make money?
 * ~29:00 How does Centos pay for everything?